zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 You can get quick documentation on docker commands by running `docker <command> --help`.

-Now, each time you want to start your development server all you have to do is run this long command(it can be longer).
+Now, each time you want to start your development server all you have to do is run this long command (and it can get even longer).
-But for the sake of saving limited mental resources, we have `docker-compose`.
+But for the sake of saving limited mental resources, we have [docker-compose](https://docs.docker.com/compose).

-## The docker-compose.yml file
+## Docker Compose
 ![docker-compose](/assets/images/blog/docker/docker-compose.png){:class="img-responsive center"}

 > Compose is a tool for defining and running multi-container Docker applications.

-But that doesn't stop us from using it to run a single container on our local machines.
+Using a `docker-compose.yml` or `docker-compose.yaml` file, we define the multi-contaier application to be built and run.
+However that doesn't stop us from using it to run a single container on our local machines.
-Here's the file we will be using:
+Here's the `docker-compose.yml` file we will be using:

 ~~~ yaml
 version: "3"